Parks Week 2019 is coming up! Free events every day - 10 to 17 March

-How will we celebrate our parks?
+How do we celebrate our parks?

-Parks Week is all about highlighting and celebrating the important role parks play – for people, communities, and the natural environment, encouraging greater use of parks, celebrating the contribution that volunteers make to parks and promoting healthy parks and healthy people message.
+Parks Week was all about highlighting and celebrating the important role parks play – for people, communities, and the natural environment, encouraging greater use of parks, celebrating the contribution that volunteers make to parks and promoting healthy parks and healthy people message.

-Did you know ...
+Did you know ...?

 We maintain more than 500 hectares of parks and sports grounds

-Almost 80 kilometres of walkways, cycleways and horse riding paths are managed by us at the Council
+Almost 80 kilometres of walkways, cycleways, and horse riding paths are managed by us at the Council

 We look forward to seeing you and your family there!